 Snow can also disguise dangers such as skylights, debris and other risks.
 The roofing contractor needs to pay close attention to where they walk to ensure they don’t accidentally step on or fall through a skylight or trip over hazards hidden under snow.
 Even on a freshly cleared roof, there may be black ice or frost build-up on the roof or deck surface, which can make work extremely dangerous.
 If the temperature is too cold and the snow and ice remain, it is best to wait until the weather warms up.

-Another thing to do before getting a roofing contractor to work is to ensure that the attic space is adequately ventilated.
+Another thing to do before getting a roofing contractor to work is to ensure that the attic space is adequately air-condition.
 Often, what appears to be a roof leak is actually condensation from interior air drifting up into a cold, improperly ventilated attic.

 Working in the Winter